rygo6/GTAvaCrypt/README.md

 This system will randomize all the vertices of your avatar's mesh, then write that to disk.
 Then rely on a custom shader, with four decryption keys, to un-randomize the vertex positions in game.
 This is <b>not</b> done through blend shapes.
 Rather this will copy, and destructively edit, the 'Basis'' layer of your mesh.

 ## Understand no encryption system is 100% secure.
 <b>If someone is committed they can still rip your avatar.
 Nothing will be able to protect your assets 100% for certain.
 However, with AvaCrypt it would take a knowledgeable Software Engineer multiple days to rip your avatar.
-It's also possible someone could use a mod to read your four decryption keys if you are in the same world as them.</b>
+It's also possible someone could hack VRChat to read your four decryption keys if you are in the same world as them.
+But, if someone you don't know, nor never see in worlds, tries to rip your avatar by scanning the VRChat API, this would introduce a significant diffuculty. </b>

 ## Caveats of this System